daviderlich/daviderlich.github.io/README.md

 This is my website created for my computer programming course.
-For this project, I made a website that contains the spoilers to all of the movies in the Current Marvel Cinematic Universe as of May, 2019.